Car insurance discounts for dash cam owners

 These three insurers belong to the Admiral Group, one of the UK's largest insurers.
 All three firms give you the opportunity to get a discount on your insurance policy with a dash cam, but at varying rates.

 There's no standard discount amount.
-So what you get offered will largely depend on other factors that typically impact insurance prices (such as age and location).
+What you get offered will largely depend on other factors that typically impact insurance prices (such as age and location).

 You can add your dash cam as a 'modification' on their respective websites.
 If you're an existing customer who owns a dash cam, get in touch and ask about adjusting your premium.